zhaohaoran/ActigraphLinkSDK/ReadMe.md

 #### Sample Application ####

-Actigraph has developed an open-source sample application that helps developers get started with the SDK.
-Some screen images are provided in this section.
+Actigraph has developed an open-source sample application to help developers get started with the SDK.
+Screen images are provided in this section to illustrate the sample app.

 ![](Documents/resources/Screenshot_2015-05-18-15-41-04.png)
 ######Sample App screen capture of device enumeration